38elements/38elements.github.com/_posts/2016-05-22-lua-repository-github-star-ranking.md

 kikito/gamera                              66
-A camera system for Lﾃ坊E
+A camera system for LÖVE

 ZeroK-RTS/Zero-K                           66